Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Healthy friendships don't just happen; they are built through intentional time, vulnerability, and shared experiences.
 In Bible college, it's easy to stay busy with academics and assignments, but taking time to cultivate authentic friendships is an investment worth making.

 Look for peers who are committed to Christ, growing in humility, and open to mutual sharpening.
 Create space for meaningful conversations—over meals, during prayer walks, or while serving together.
+Be willing to listen, ask questions, and share your own journey honestly.

 Navigating Conflict and Maintaining Unity